CartoDB/mobile-sdk/doc/getting_started.md

   <div class="Carousel-item js-Tabpanes-item--lang js-Tabpanes-item--lang--objective-c">
   {% highlight objc %}

 	 // 1.
-Create a marker style, we use default marker bitmap here NTMarkerStyleBuilder* markerStyleBuilder = [[NTMarkerStyleBuilder alloc] init];
+Create a marker style, using default marker bitmap here NTMarkerStyleBuilder* markerStyleBuilder = [[NTMarkerStyleBuilder alloc] init];
       // Styles use dpi-independent units, no need to adjust it for retina [markerStyleBuilder setSize:30];